gengishkhan/gengishkhan.github.io/docs/README.md

 Hello World!!
-This is my first note about my journey in data analysis and machine learning.
+This is my blog is my notes about my journey in data analysis and machine learning.